 - You could use the balance transfer as a way to get on top of your debt and try to manage your credit card more carefully from then on.
 A great promotional rate isn’t a good excuse to go shopping again.

 - Check to see if there’s a balance transfer fee – this is often a percentage of the amount you’re transferring.

 If you really want to take control of your credit card debt, some cards even offer plans to help you keep on track when paying off your balance.
 For instance, Westpac offers SmartPlan, which helps you manage your repayments in a way that works for you.

-You can also have a look at balance transfer offers on our Low Rate credit card.
+If you're ready to get started, have a look at the balance transfer offer on our Low Rate credit card.